Ameerin Aadhi-Bhagavan: Filming

-The first schedule, primarily featuring Jayam Ravi, was held in May 2010 in Bangkok, Thailand.
+The first schedule, primarily featuring Mohan, was held in May 2010 in Bangkok, Thailand.
 After the lead actress had been finalized, the film crew returned to Thailand in September that year for the subsequent schedule that took place at the beach resort Pattaya which was decorated as hero's office by art director Jacki, following which couple of scenes were canned in Mumbai and Chennai.
 Ameer started the third schedule in early February 2011 with shoots being held in Jaisalmer, Rajasthan and Bhuj, Gujarat.
-Jayam Ravi then moved on to finish his other ongoing project, Engeyum Kadhal for that he also sported a different look, as a result of which the filming of Aadhi Bhagavan came to a halt; it recommenced in December 2011.
+Mohan then moved on to finish his other ongoing project, Engeyum Kadhal for that he also sported a different look, as a result of which the filming of Aadhi Bhagavan came to a halt; it recommenced in December 2011.
 In April 2012, filming was carried out in Goa.
 Although filming was supposed to be completed with the Goa schedule, the crew moved to Rajasthan by early July 2012 to shoot a couple of climax action sequences in the deserts of Jaisalmer and Jaipur, which could not be shot during the previous schedule due to Neetu Chandra's absence, who had left to shoot for an international project.
-A fight sequence between two Jayam Ravis was shot in Bhojpur district during a 15-day schedule, seven cameras were said to have been used for the scene.
+A fight sequence between both Mohan characters was shot in Bhojpur district during a 15-day schedule, seven cameras were said to have been used for the scene.
 Neetu Chandra finished shooting her portion on 25 July, while the entire filming was eventually completed on 31 July 2012, following its final schedule in Bikaner, Rajasthan.

 Post-production works commenced by early 2012, while filming was still carried out, and the first look posters were published in July 2012.
 A press statement in June 2012 announced that Aadhi Bhagavan would become the first Tamil film to feature 7.1 surround sound at standard resolution.
 The film was recorded at composer A. R. Rahman's AM Studios, Chennai, India.